 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Taking anti-tuberculosis drugs could prevent TB bacteria from growing on the culture medium.
+Taking anti-tuberculosis medicine could prevent TB bacteria from growing on the culture medium.

 You don't need to prepare for this test.
-Your health care provider will give you specific instructions for collecting the samples.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Your healthcare provider will give you specific instructions for collecting the samples.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.